 Origination probability

 Cooling-cooling paleoclimate interactions resulted in an increased origination probability (Fig. 1, Suppl.
 Table 1).
 We compared the origination probability for marine groups per paleoclimate interaction, based on the output of our regression models.
-The overall origination probability was lower after cooling-warming, warming-cooling, and warming-warming paleoclimate interactions compared to the average origination probability of 13.4%.
-On the contrary, cooling-cooling paleoclimate interactions resulted in an increased mean origination probability of 15.1%.
+The overall origination probability was lower after cooling-warming, warming-cooling, and warming-warming paleoclimate interactions compared to the average origination probability of 13.4% per geological stage.
+On the contrary, cooling-cooling paleoclimate interactions resulted in an increased mean origination probability of 15.1%, whereas the origination probability in all other cases was 15.1-4.2%.

 Effect size

 The effect of cooling-cooling paleoclimate interactions on origination probability is large (Fig. 2, Suppl.
 Table 2).
 The absolute difference between the mean origination probability of cooling-cooling compared to all other paleoclimate interactions was 4.2 (95% Confidence Interval (CI) [4.1, 4.3]).
 This difference represents a 31.3% percentage increase compared to all other interactions (95% CI [30.8%, 31.8%]).
 We evaluated the effect size of cooling-cooling on origination probability using Cohen’s d statistic, a frequently applied measure used to indicate the standardized difference between two means.
 Cohen’s d for cooling-cooling was greater than 1, indicating a large effect size.
-All results for the absolute difference, the percentage change, and the effect size are based on generalized mixed effect models and stay consistent when analyzed in a Bayesian regression framework.
+All results for the absolute difference, the percentage change, and the effect size are based on generalized mixed effect models and stay consistent when analyzed in a Bayesian regression framework (Fig. 2).

 Group differences

 We additionally tested whether cooling-cooling paleoclimate interactions raised the origination probability of all studied marine groups and if the signal remains robust through time (Fig. 3, Suppl.
 Table 3).
 This was the case for all major phyla with sufficient data and throughout all 94 geologic stages, as all log-odds values including 95% CI’s were above 0.
 Among all groups, Arthropoda, Brachiopoda, and Bryozoa showed a higher than average response to cooling-cooling paleoclimate interactions.
-Through time, the oldest period (Tremadocian to Lochkovian) showed the highest probabilities.
-We hence found a large effect size of cooling-cooling paleoclimate on origination probability, which remained consistent throughout all studied groups and throughout the whole Phanerozoic.
+Through time, the oldest time interval (Tremadocian to Lochkovian = earliest Ordovician to earliest Devonian) showed the highest probabilities.
+Our large effect size of cooling-cooling interactions on origination probability, remained consistent throughout all studied groups and throughout the whole Phanerozoic.

 Habitat fragmentation

 Approximating potential causal paths through which paleoclimate can act on origination rates, we further tested the effect of continental fragmentation on origination within our modeling framework.
 We found that a short-term increase in continental fragmentation following on a long-term increase resulted in a substantial spike in origination rates (Fig. 4).
-The origination probability after such a continental fragmentation interaction was 22% (95% CI [21.1%, 23%]) higher than the average origination rate.
+The origination probability after such a continental fragmentation interaction was 22% (95% CI [21.1%, 23%]) greater than the average origination rate.

 Discussion